-Stock exchanges play a unique role in capital markets, one which positions them to be critical levers for improving the depth, consistency and comparability of corporate disclosure on climate change and sustainability performance.
-Leading exchanges around the world have already implemented robust corporate education programs, sustainability-themed indexes, and even set standards for sustainability disclosure as a prerequisite for companies to list on the exchange.
+Stock exchanges play a unique role in shaping more sustainable capital markets.
+Stock exchanges are critical levers for improving the depth, consistency and comparability of corporate disclosure on sustainability performance, including climate change risks.
+Leading exchanges around the world have implemented robust corporate education programs, sustainability-themed indexes and set minimal standards for sustainability disclosure as a prerequisite for companies to list on those exchanges.

 “Exchanges play a vital role in the move towards more sustainable capital markets as they have the opportunity to influence and monitor companies seeking to access equity markets.”